dentremor/Software-Defined-Infrastrucure/doku.md

 (uid=b*)
 ```

-All entries with either a defined `uid` attribute or a `ou` attribute starting with letter “d”:
+All entries with either a defined `uid` attribute or a `ou` attribute starting with the letter “d”:

 ```plaintext
 (|(uid=d*)(ou=d*))